MyGoodFoodWorld

 Notes

-Macaroni: Use elbow-shaped macaroni or tube macaroni (as I have, in this recipe), or use any other small pasta.
+1. Macaroni: Use elbow or tube macaroni as I have in this recipe, or any other small pasta shape you prefer.

-You can make this recipe with just fresh tomatoes.
-In that case, you will need about 21 oz (500 grams) of fresh tomatoes plus the cherry tomatoes as mentioned above.
+4. Fresh tomatoes: You can make this recipe entirely with fresh tomatoes.
+Use about 21 oz (500 g) of fresh tomatoes, plus the cherry tomatoes mentioned above.

-Want it creamier?
-Replace the light (single) cream with heavy (double) cream and/or add some grated cheese.
+5. Want it creamier?
+Replace light (single) cream with heavy (double) cream, or stir in some grated cheese for extra richness.

 Scaling the recipe